dmgatti/SingleCellRNAseq/_episodes/06-Biology-Driven-Analyses.md

 [here](https://gist.github.com/daskelly/09c1d2ae8dc3b1de1fe2ec2dbd0dd44d)
 that implements such an approach in the Seurat framework, should you wish to try it.

-For this course we will not get into such a level of detail.
+In this course, we will not get into this level of detail.

 Let's look at the top 3 markers for each cluster: